vextras/vextras-woocommerce/README.txt

 * Integrate your online store with hundreds of apps.
 * No complicated set-ups or recipes to configure, everything just works.

+**Product Manager**

+If you run an e-commerce store, you’ve probably spent quite a bit of time working with product information you get from suppliers.
+It may not sound like a big deal, but it can be a real headache for store owners.
+When you consider the variety of suppliers and the quality of the information they provide, it’s difficult to manage without resorting to home-grown programs or even worse – Excel or Access.
+These solutions may work, but they’re slow, difficult to upgrade and require a lot of manual intervention to work correctly.
+Until now, there hasn’t been a single consolidated system that can effectively manage your product information.

+* Connect your product catalog with your vendors
+* Effortlessly update pricing and inventory
+* Exclude, add, update and merge product information

 **More Features**

 * Intuitive dashboard - Track key metrics of your store’s performance at various time intervals.